King Long: Business

 King Long long-distance bus covering central Europe destinations between Serbia and Slovenia.

 King Long has taken a leading position among domestic coach manufacturers in China, the largest coach market in the world.
-King Long has long maintained a close cooperation with parts suppliers, including German companies MAN and ZF, American companies Cummins, Dana and Neway, French company Telma, Swedish company Scania, and Japanese companies Nissan, and Hino.

 King Long currently offers 5 series of products, which are subdivided into 50-plus categories, covering various buses and coaches (6-13m), for the tourism, passenger transport and city bus market.
 The company's products are sold in overseas markets including Australia, Costa Rica, Chile, Bulgaria, Singapore, Philippines, Saudi Arabia, Israel, Iraq, Syria, Cyprus, Lebanon, Malta, the United States, the United Kingdom, Argentina, Barbados, Hong Kong, Hungary, Italy, Macau, Taiwan, Thailand, India, Malaysia, Indonesia, North Korea, Mexico, Sri Lanka and Pakistan.

 At the end of 2004, the relocating and technology upgrading project of King Long was formally launched as one of the key projects of Fujian Province and Xiamen City in 2005.
 The new plant site is located in Xiamen Automobile Industry City in Guannan Industrial Park, Jimei District, Xiamen.
 The project was to be constructed in two phases: Phase 1 covers an area of 25 hectares with the gross building area of 8.5 hectares, with a designed yearly production capacity for 6,000 coaches and buses.
 With a total investment of about RMB260,000,000 yuan, Phase 1 was expected to be completed and put into use by the end of 2005.
 The reserved area for Phase 2 is 15-20 hectares.
 Upon completion, the new plant will become one of the largest coach manufacture bases in China with an annual output of 13,000 coaches and buses of large and medium sizes.

 By 2008, King Long had an 18% share of the export market in China.
 Overseas sales contributed 25% of King Long's sales.